Four Decades for Justice

 His notable transactions include representing:

-White Mountains Insurance in its pending $285 million acquisition of a majority stake in Bamboo, its equity investment in Kudu, its $388 million acquisition of NSM Insurance Group and the $1.775 billion sale of NSM to Carlyle, its investment in Elementum Advisors, MediaAlpha’s sale of a significant minority stake to Insignia Capital and its sale of TRANZACT to Clayton Dubilier & Rice;
+White Mountains Insurance in the pending acquisition, in partnership with Ethos Capital and BCI, of an ownership position in BroadStreet Partners; its $300 million acquisition of a majority stake in Bamboo; its equity investment in Kudu; its $388 million acquisition of NSM Insurance Group and the $1.775 billion sale of NSM to Carlyle; its investment in Elementum Advisors; MediaAlpha’s sale of a significant minority stake to Insignia Capital; and its sale of TRANZACT to Clayton Dubilier & Rice;

-OUTFRONT Media in the pending C$410 million divestiture of its Canadian business to Bell Media;
+OUTFRONT Media in the C$410 million divestiture of its Canadian business to Bell Media;

 AngloGold Ashanti in its corporate restructuring and change to domicile and primary listing location;